CheahWen/ALPR/README.md

             > - Other Component

-        > It is very tedious to install, if still failed, refer https://forums.developer.nvidia.com/t/windows-10-cuda-installation-failure-solved/64389/3
+        > It is very tedious to install, previously I choose recommended installation and wasted so much time to figure out and uncheck those stuff.

 9. Make sure add in your path like this:
    ![CUDA_PATH](https://github.com/CheahWen/UCSI_ALPR/blob/main/img_log/cuda_path.png)